 IFTTT Alternative for Twitter Monitoring

 IFTTT is a general automation platform with basic Twitter triggers.
-If you need real-time X/Twitter monitoring with AI-powered digests and analytics — not just IF-THEN automations — Twigest is purpose-built for that.
+If you need continuous X/Twitter monitoring with AI-powered digests and analytics — not just IF-THEN automations — Twigest is purpose-built for that.

 Why IFTTT Isn't the Right Fit for X Monitoring